Precision Mental Health Care Guided By Your Story, Values, & Goals

 Montefiore Medical Center/Albert Einstein College of Medicine - Child Psychiatry Fellowship

-American Board of Psychiatry and Neurology - Psychiatry Board Certification
+American Board of Psychiatry and Neurology - Board Certification

 HOW I CAN HELP